Enerdoor has several solutions to mitigate the EMI associated with VFDs.

 An asynchronous motor is any motor directly supplied by a 3-phase power network.
 The inner portion, called the rotor, rotates at a frequency less than the supplied power, 50/60Hz.
 The fixed outer portion is called the stator.
 An asynchronous motor will turn at slightly less than the power supply frequency.
 The difference in frequency between the supplied power and the rotational speed of the rotor is called scroll.

 The synchronous motor is a motor that is also supplied by a 3-phase power network.
 As the motor turns at exactly the same speed as the supplied power, the motor must be pre-spun to the proper frequency before being coupled to the power supply.
 In either case, the speed of the motor cannot be adjusted once spinning.
 The asynchronous motor will spin at just below the power frequency and the synchronous motor will spin at exactly the power frequency.

 Enerdoor has several filters to mitigate the EMI associated with VFDs.
-Each series has multiple filters with different current handling capabilities to match the system in question.
+Each series has multiple filters with different current capabilities to match the system in question.
 These series are: FIN538S1, FIN1200, FIN1500, FIN1900, and FIN1900S.
-Further, Enerdoor has two series of parallel filters for three-phase applications; FIN230SP and FIN730.
-All filters in this series were primarily designed to mitigate EMI/RFI issues in automation machines.
+Furthermore, Enerdoor has two parallel filter series for three-phase applications; FIN230SP and FIN730.
+All filters in these series were designed to mitigate EMI-RFI issues in automation machines.